Scattering of Carriers by Charged Dislocations in Semiconductors: Results

 \subsection{Angular Distribution of Dislocations}

-Let us next consider the case when all the dislocations are not parallel to each other but are instead distributed with a uniform distribution of angles.
-One can, of course, average over the angles\cite{sondhiemer} appearing in equation (\ref{tensor rotated}).
-This averaging over the angles in the rotated resistivity tensor amounts the use of Matthiessen's rule and will not change the temperature dependence of mobility.
+The extreme anisotropy of the resistivity tensor is usually not seen experimentally.
+An obvious reason for this that all the dislocations are not parallel to each other.
+Let us consider the simplest case where the dislocation lines are distributed with a uniform distribution over angles.
+One can, of course, average over the angles appearing in Eq. (\ref{tensor rotated}).\cite{sondhiemer} This averaging over the angles in the rotated resistivity tensor amounts the use of Matthiessen's rule and will not change the temperature dependence of mobility.

-For a better approximation, we again start from the linearized Boltzmann equation, equation (\ref{linear-boltzmann}).
+For a better approximation, we again start from the linearized Boltzmann equation, Eq. (\ref{linear-boltzmann}).
 In the present case, the relaxation time must be isotropic and therefore let the ansatz for the distribution function be